The Mighty Rhone

 The Southern Rhône.

-The Southern Rhône (everything south of Montelimar) is a different thing altogether.
+The Southern Rhône (everything south of Montèlimar) is a different thing altogether.
 The climate is more Mediterranean, with milder winters, long warm summers and less rainfall.

 In terms of grape varieties, Syrah is still crucial, but Grenache is the main player and there are numerous other red grape varieties allowed in the wines.
 The most important being Mourvèdre, Carignan and Cinsault.
+Whites wines are mostly made from Viognier, Marsanne and/or Roussanne, with cheaper blends often being based on Grenache Blanc.

 Châteauneuf-du-Pape in the southern Rhône.